 - Where would you like to be in 2 years, 5 years and 10 years?

-Having a clear vision of what you want will help you to make a better art marketing plan.
+A clear vision of what you want will help you make a better art marketing plan.

 Once you have a clear vision of what you would like to achieve, write them down.